Last updated Oct 22, 2022

 • Easy Pull Requests

-Examples of rejected app names:
+Examples of not allowed app names:

 • Jira Bug Fixer